joy-prime/joy-types/README.md

   * Each primitive Clojure datatype has a Joy' class, and can be constructed through normal Clojure functions.

-  * Each user-defined Joy' class has one or more constructors, which always take a type belonging to that class as a first argument.
+  * Each user-defined Joy' class has one or more constructors.
+Each constructor takes a type (the runtime representation of a type) belonging to that class as a first argument.
+Constructors are invoked by client code to create instances of the class, and also are used for generative testing.